pr0mila/ParquetToHuggingFace/README.md

 - **`create_parquet.py`**: This script is used to create Parquet files from raw audio data. :musical_note:
 - **`upload_to_huggingface.py`**: This script uploads the Parquet files to Hugging Face, where they can be stored and shared. :cloud:

+### Dataset Example: [MediBeng Dataset on Hugging Face](https://huggingface.co/datasets/pr0mila-gh0sh/MediBeng) :floppy_disk:

+I followed the steps above to create the **MediBeng** dataset, which contains audio data along with their transcriptions, and uploaded it to Hugging Face.
+You can explore the dataset [here](https://huggingface.co/datasets/pr0mila-gh0sh/MediBeng).

 ## Table of Contents
 - [1.
 Cloning the Repository](#1-cloning-the-repository) :book:
 - [2.
 Setting Up the Conda Environment](#2-setting-up-the-conda-environment) :wrench: